 George Crotty Trio

 The GC3 has performed at the 21C Festival, Small World Music Festival, Copenhagen Vinterjazz Festival, and the New Directions Cello Festival.
-They have toured internationally in cities such as Toronto, Montreal, New York, Chicago, Washington DC, Bogota, Sao Paolo, London, Berlin, Antwerp, and Copenhagen.
+They have toured internationally in cities such as Toronto, Montreal, New York, Chicago, London, and Berlin

 -